 Where are they now?
 Granovskaia’s first 10 signings as Chelsea director

-Graovskaia has earned herself accalim as one of European football’s top administrators since becoming Chelsea’s Executive Director in January 2014, dealing with some massive transfers in that time.
+Graovskaia earnt herself acclaim as one of European football’s top administrators since becoming Chelsea’s Executive Director in January 2014, dealing with some massive transfers in that time.

-Under the ‘Iron Lady’, Chelsea have seen an exceptionally high turnover of players.
-And her abilities to negotiate a sale and spot a bargain have been a key reason for Chelsea’s recent success.
+Under the ‘Iron Lady’, Chelsea saw an exceptionally high turnover of players.
+And her abilities to negotiate a sale and spot a bargain were a key reason for Chelsea’s recent success.

 However, for every successful N’Golo Kante or Antonio Rudiger, there have been some disastrous purchases, as well as sales that the club would later regret.